Find a Section 8 housing application in your area

 When a waiting list has an open registration period, waiting list registration cards are made available at various locations throughout St. Louis County, all site management offices, and housing authority main office during normal business hours.
 It is also permissible to request a waiting list registration card by mail.
-The housing authority cannot be held responsible should the section 8 application waiting list registration card not be received during the time period set to close the registration period.
+The housing authority cannot be held responsible should the section 8 rental assistance waiting list registration card not be received during the time period set to close the registration period.
 All applicants claiming to be the head of household must be 18 years of age unless otherwise exempt by law (i.e. emancipated minor).

 Applicants are placed on a section 8 waiting list during open registration based on the date and time the waiting list registration card was received, the bedroom size required by the family and the site desired.
 It is the applicant’s responsibility to notify the housing authority in writing of any changes taking place while on any waiting list.
 Failure to do so could result in removal from any or all of the site-based waiting lists.

 Visit the Forms section or click here to update your information on the HUD application waiting list.